SethSenpai/Mira/README.md

 + populate response.json
 + make !pet gif responses hooked to mood
 + add mood alteration and new response to old commands
++ filter out .zip files from dan responses.
+Leaving the .webm files because of discord support.
 + break up miraBot.js in more manageble chunks